Choose from the following to find a site:

 Mountain bikers can ride on three trails in Appalachian District’s Hot Springs area.
 The 3.6-mile Laurel River Trail follows an old railroad grade.

 The Golden Ridge Trail offers several vistas from Rich Mountain along its 7.5 mile route.
-Check out mountain views along Mill Ridge Trail’s four miles of old roadbed.
+Check out mountain views along Mill Ridge Trail’s (area is unavailable) four miles of old roadbed.

 Near Bryson City